timreichen/Bundler/README.md

 }
 ```

+### Smart splitting
+#### What is smart splitting?
+Bundler automatically analyzes the dependency graph and splits dependencies from a bundle into a separate files, if the code is used in different entry points.
+This
+- allows bundle files to share code
+- allows bundle files to import other bundle files
+- makes multiple bundle files smaller, because they will not contain the same code multiple times

 ### CSS imports
 CSS is native to browsers and bundler therefore focuses on making css usage really easy.
 It supports [postcss-preset-env](https://preset-env.cssdb.org) with **stage 2** features and **nesting-rules** enabled so you can use the latest css features out of the box.